8r14z/coding-interview-prep/companies/amzn/README.md

 - leveling is done by Amazon
 - no need to turn on camera
 - collaborative: solve with the engineer
-- 35-40m coding 20m 5 Q&A
+- 35-40m coding - 20m Behavioral/Leadership Principle - 5m Q&A
-- 1 or 2 coding problems - computer science fundamentals
+- 1 or 2 coding problems in any languages
-- any languages :)
-- ask clarify questions (always) -> thinking through -> communicate through (why, edge cases) -> start implementing -> clean code -> testing with couple of samples -> walkthrough the code -> interview gives hints (guide to the right answer) -> no need to compile -> work on medium categories
+- ask clarify questions -> thinking through -> communicate through (why, edge cases) -> start implementing -> clean code -> testing with couple of samples -> walkthrough the code -> interview gives hints (guide to the right answer) -> no need to compile -> work on medium categories

 *Response within 2 days - 6 months*